Dean & Britta

-Dean & Britta is a musical duo consisting of Dean Wareham and Britta Phillips, both former members of Luna.
+Dean & Britta is an American musical duo consisting of Dean Wareham and Britta Phillips, both members of Luna.
 Wareham had formed Luna in 1991 after leaving his first band, Galaxie 500.
 Phillips joined Luna in 2000, replacing bassist Justin Harwood.

 History

 Their first album started out as a Wareham solo project, but when he heard Phillips' demos, he asked her to join him.
 L'Avventura was produced by Tony Visconti and released on Jetset Records in 2003, under the name "Britta Phillips & Dean Wareham".
 After hearing the album, Peter Kember (a.k.a.
 Sonic Boom) fell in love with it and did a remix mini-LP, Sonic Souvenirs, also released on Jetset Records.